 This can be done either by tying a bundle of herbs and hanging upside down from a rafter or by laying them out on a screen which allows airflow above and under your product.
 Allow to wilt in a dry-air, open area.

 15 gm dried herbs or 30 gm fresh herb

 1 cup oil ~ preferably virgin cold pressed olive

 The quantity of your herbs can be adjusted for strength.
 Place herbs in a canning jar and pour oil over them, taking care that all of your plant material is covered.
 Cap with a tightly fitting lid.
 To help breakdown your plant material add 1 Tbspn of white wine.
 Leave your jar to sit in the sun all day and at night remove and place in a hot water cupboard.
 Maintain this process for 2 weeks.
 Remove the lidded area of your canning jar and replace with 3-4 layers of muslin, attaching this tightly with the screw on rim portion of your lid.
 Strain your oil.
 To have a stronger aromatic oil, repeat this process until you have obtained product pleasant to your nose.

 In Aromatherapy we use infusions in bath salts, face and body oils, soaps, balms and salt scrubs.
-Julie of Infiore uses a very highly concentrated Calendula infused grape seed oil in her facial products.
+Some makers use a very highly concentrated Calendula infused grape seed oil for facial products.
 Instead of creating your own infusions you can also purchase them from reputable sources for your handcrafted beauty products.
-Jeanne Rose has several books published with recipes.
-Jade Shutes of the East West School of Herbal Studies has courses as well as a workbook titled "The Blending Manual" with some great information.
-Jade also recommends the book The Herbal Medicine Makers Handbook.
+Jeanne Rose, an early pioneer of herbalism and aromatherapy has several books published with recipes.

 Images above ©Roxana Villa